Hampshire Hikes & Historical Sites

 Rugged high cliffs and magnificent scenery of heather moors and green valleys illustrates the real beauty of North Yorkshire.
 Coastal villages will be the theme for many of our day walks such as historic Staithes, picturesque Robin Hood’s Bay, Sandsend and the Gothic town of Whitby.

 We can walk directly from the hotel along the Cleveland Way coastal path to Whitby, colourful beach huts, antique shops, tearooms, bars and top-notch fish and chips – you’ll find all these traditional seaside attractions here.
 But there’s also a darker side in the form of the legend of Dracula.
 Feel the Gothic frisson of Whitby as you explore the fishing villages and high cliffs on the edge of Robin Hood’s Bay and the moors.

 A day will be spent further up the coast from Sandsend with a cliff top walk with beautiful views, delightful Runswick Bay and finishing at Staithes harbour.
-You’ll get the opportunity to walk from Grosmont to Robin Hood’s Bay on the famous Wainwright’s Coast to Coast route.
+You’ll get the opportunity to walk from the moor above Grosmont to Robin Hood’s Bay, mostly using the famous Wainwright’s Coast to Coast route.
 We also include a train ride through the Yorkshire Moors to Goathland (the setting of Aidensfield in the Heartbeat TV series) followed by a circular walk with lots of history.

 The diverse nature of the scenery along the way and the amount of interest and history it affords, will keep every enthusiastic walker intrigued.